-‘General Hospital’ Spoilers: Nikolas Recast Revealed – Anna Jewel Heist Investigation Leads To Prince?
+‘General Hospital’ Spoilers: Nikolas Recast Revealed, Anna Jewel Heist Investigation Leads To Prince?

-General Hospital spoilers tease that the diamond Anna Devane (Finola Hughes) found and the jewel heist at Crimson might be linked and it could lead to the recast of Nikolas Cassadine (formerly Tyler Christopher).
+General Hospital spoilers tease that the diamond Anna Devane (Finola Hughes) found and the jewel heist at Crimson might be linked, and it could lead to the recast of Nikolas Cassadine (formerly Tyler Christopher).
 The diamond everyone assumed was part of the Berlin necklace was not.
 Anna discovered it was stolen by an international jewel theft ring.
-Anna is now investigating and there are big questions about how it wound up in Spencer Cassadine’s (Nicolas Bechtel) hands at Wyndemere.
+Anna is now investigating, and there are big questions about how it wound up in Spencer Cassadine’s (Nicolas Bechtel) hands at Wyndemere.

 Another jewel missing in Morocco

 There’s also the issue of the sapphire necklace that went missing in Morocco.
 GH spoilers from TV Source say Nelle remains under suspicion next week.
-The necklace might turn up or it could have been taken by this ring of jewel thieves.
-The latest General Hospital spoilers tease this might all tie back into Nikolas’ return and Anna finds him at the end of her investigation.
+The necklace might turn up, or it could have been taken by this ring of jewel thieves.
+The latest General Hospital spoilers tease this might all tie back into Nikolas’ return, and Anna finds him at the end of her investigation.
 But why would Nikolas be involved in jewelry theft?
-It sure seems like a shady pastime for a Cassadine but, remember, Helena Cassadine (Constance Towers) squandered the family fortune.
+It sure seems like a shady pastime for a Cassadine, but remember, Helena Cassadine (Constance Towers) squandered the family fortune.

 Nikolas revealed that he was low on cash because Helena and Victor Cassadine (Thaao Penghlis) ran through the family loot with their evil schemes.
-Nikolas was willing to do anything to recover his lifestyle, including setting Jason Morgan (Billy Miller) and Hayden Barnes (Rebecca Budig) to look like one of them killed him over the Berlin diamonds.
-Nikolas faked his death once and might have faked it again, only Anna will find him.
+Nikolas was willing to do anything to recover his lifestyle, including setting up Jason Morgan (Billy Miller) and Hayden Barnes (Rebecca Budig) to look like one of them killed him over the Berlin diamonds.
+Nikolas faked his death once and might have faked it again, but Anna will find him.
 There’s another Cassadine rumored to be involved, too.

 Nikolas takes matters into his own hands. #GHFanFeb pic.twitter.com/sHYCFE6cWs